* Please remember that the definition of asexual is: someone who lacks sexual attraction.

 I have medical/hormone issues?

 Yes.
 Attraction is not inherently related to hormones.
-Many asexuals that have gone through hormone therapy have remained asexual.
+Many asexuals that have gone through hormone therapy have remained asexual, and many have hormones considered the norm.

 I was sexually abused/experienced some other trauma?

-It would be an issue that you should seek help for if intimacy or sexual situations cause an unhealthy reaction or negative response with you.
+That said, you should seek help and support for if intimacy or sexual situations cause an unhealthy reaction or negative response with you and causes you distress.
 If it disrupts your life or negatively affects your mental/emotional health, then I would suggest getting professional help.
+This still does not invalidate your orientation or identity, though.

 I fall in love/experience romantic attraction?